lsst/dp0-2_lsst_io/tutorials-examples/portal-usabilitytest-answerkey.rst

 .. figure:: /_static/portal_UTAK_intermediate_task2.png
 	:name: portal_UTAK_intermediate_task2
-	:alt: A screenshot of the image display and table results
+	:alt: Light curve of a Type Ia supernova in the r-band.

 	The light curve after sorting by the exposure midpoint